glide-browser/glide/src/glide/docs/api.md

 {% /api-heading %}

 Returns either a buffer-specific option, or the global version.
 In that order

+## • `glide.env` {% id="glide.env" %}

+{% api-heading id="glide.env.get" %}
+glide.env.get(name): string | null
+{% /api-heading %}

+Get the value of an environment variable.

+If it does not exist `null` is returned.

+{% api-heading id="glide.env.set" %}
+glide.env.set(name, value): void
+{% /api-heading %}

+Set the value of an environment variable.

+{% api-heading id="glide.env.delete" %}
+glide.env.delete(name): string | null
+{% /api-heading %}

+Remove an environment variable.

+Does _not_ error if the environment variable did not already exist.

+Returns the value of the deleted environment variable, if it did not exist `null` is returned.

 ## • `glide.process` {% id="glide.process" %}